General (scope, time limits)

 In Giurgiu it was reported that attorneys request the hearing but judges do not always grant the request.
 As regards the actual hearing of the applicant, some of the judges ask the applicants if they have anything else to add, others allow the applicants to recount their stories again in a few minutes.

 In the Regional Court of Timișoara, the hearing of the asylum seeker is requested by the lawyer.
 A lawyer reported that there is a judge who always hears the asylum seekers ex officio.
-A lawyer interviewed by the author always requests a hearing for her client.
+A lawyer interviewed by the author always requests a hearing for her clients.

 In Rădăuţi, asylum seekers are heard if this is specially requested in the appeal.
 There is no ex officio hearing.
 Some of the hearings consist in asking the asylum seeker if he has something to add, while in other cases all the parties ask questions and, only in few cases, asylum seekers have the opportunity to give full statements.